gimlet-io/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

 ### Clone your GitOps repository and bootstrap GitOps

-Now, you will clone your GitOps repository that you just created on GitHub, and place the GitOps controller yaml files in it with the `stack bootstrap` command.
+Now, you will clone your GitOps repository that you just created on GitHub, and place the GitOps controller yaml files in it with the `gimlet gitops bootstrap` command.

 Make sure to change the repository name to be the one you created earlier.